Limited availability. Q4 slots filling now ·

 FAQ

-Q: What if we run out of budget?
+What if I run out of budget?

-Q: Do we need to hire a designer?
+Do I need to hire a designer?

-Key Takeaways:
+Key takeaways:

 • Define core features ruthlessly.
 Cut 80%, ship 20%.

-• Budget $80K–$120K, allocate 60% to development, 20% to design, 20% to infrastructure and testing.
+• Budget $80k-$120k.
+Allocate 60% to development, 20% to design, 20% to infrastructure and testing.

-• Ship in 8–12 weeks, not 6 months.
+• Ship in 8-12 weeks, not six months.

 • Monitor and measure from day one.
 Fix bugs before users find them.